FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ```ruby
 sudo gedit /etc/bash.bashrc
 ```
-Then add the following command to the end of file:
+Then add the following command to the end of the file:
 ```ruby
 PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkgconfig
 ```